Enterprise-CMCS/managed-care-review/docs/technical-design/howto-migrations.md

 ## How to dump VAL data for local testing

+1. Connect to Aurora Postgres via AWS Jump Box.
+[Instructions](../../services/postgres/README.md#access-to-aurora-postgres-via-aws-jump-box)

-1. use `./dev jumpbox clone val` to clone the val database to your local machine
+2. Use `./dev jumpbox clone val` to clone the val database to your local machine.
+This command will log into the jumpbox, dump the db into a file in the format `dbdump-[environment]-[date].sqlfc`, and copy that file locally.

-2. Load that db dump into your local running postgres instance
+2. Load that db dump into your local running postgres instance.
+    - Copy the dump file to the `mc-postgress` docker container by running the command `docker cp dbdump-[env]-[date].sqlfc mc-postgres:/` from where the file is located.
-    - `pg_restore -h localhost -p 5432 -U postgres -d postgres --clean val-[date].sqlfc`.
+    - Then run the command `docker exec -it mc-postgres pg_restore -h localhost -p 5432 -U postgres -d postgres --clean dbdump-[env]-[date].sqlfc`.
 You will be promoted to enter in local db password `shhhsecret`.
 You will see print out errors but the database has spun up successfully.